sytnikov/chatgpt-image-generator/README.md

 # AI Image Generator

 The Chrome extension creates AI-generated images based on the user prompt.
-The extension communicates with the image generation model through a backend proxy server using a REST API for seamless and secure processing and delivery of the images.

 ## Table of Contents